LSSTDESC/qp/docs/user_guide/basicusage.md

 :::{note}

 You can only convert to a parameterization that has a conversion method.
-This means that you cannot convert to any parameterization inherits from `scipy` (i.e. any parameterization that starts with `qp.stats`).
+This means that you cannot convert to any parameterization that inherits from `scipy` (i.e. any parameterization that starts with `qp.stats`).

 :::